Headquartered in Los Angeles, Countercastle helps organizations

 - Right-Sizing.
 Does security engineering fit perfectly, yet scale in the face of attacks?
 Can it stand up to rigorous hacker testing?
 Can security be simplified so it's easier to manage?
 Are there opportunities to cut costs with Cloud or Open Source tools?

-- Enabling People.
+- Empowering People.
 The best firewall in the world won't stop insecure behavior by insiders.
 Studies show that awareness is key: people who understand how attacks work become better defenders — and this requires ongoing training.5

-Using a think tank approach, Countercastle specializes in transforming businesses
+Countercastle specializes in transforming businesses

 Learn more about our services, contact us to get started, or follow us on Twitter.

 Scotch remains an avid security researcher and critical theorist, with a strong focus on security's intersections with virtual spaces, artificial intelligence, espionage, psychology, popular culture, creativity, and the arts.
-A longtime performance artist himself, his recent paper, "Kidnapping As Art" (MIT Press), explored the economics of "art kidnappings."
+A longtime performance artist himself, his paper "Kidnapping As Art" (MIT Press) explored the economics of "art kidnappings."
 He also authored the absurdist comedy novel, Two Performance Artists Kidnap Their Boss And Do Things With Him (Freakshow Books), which won the Silver Award for Best New Voice from the Independent Book Publisher's Association in 2015 — and of course, it features plenty of hacking.

 - Siponen, M. (2003, July).
 Information Security Management Standards: Problems and Solutions.
 In 7th Pacific Asia Conference on Information Systems (pp. 1550-1561).
 Proc. in PACIS, Adelaide, South Australia.
 Retrieved from: https://pdfs.semanticscholar.org/f5df/7683b6 51f9a90cb27fc30041a98311504a15.pdf